+ Start on any date you choose

 The starting point is easily reached from Oslo and for the first night there’s the choice of a smart hotel in the village of Otta or a mountain hut on the bounds of the national park.

 On the final night we reach the upmarket 17th century gastro hotel Kongsvold Fjeldstue (with its famed wine cellar) or a good train ride into Lillehammer for a night in town.

-An interesting option on the route, and one we recommend, is the experience of a Norwegian self-catered hut.
-An impressive example of national self-reliance and trust found in the middle of the mountains.
+An interesting experience on this trip is a Norwegian self-catered hut, an impressive example of national self-reliance and trust found in the middle of the mountains.
 A well-stocked kitchen and cosy woodburning stove greet you as you arrive from the tough day on Snohetta.